The Okanagan Xeriscape Association

 Dig with Sig

-This popular weekly drop-in allows you to work with Sigrie Kendrick, OXA’s executive director and master gardener, helping with garden maintenance.
-At the same time, you can ask questions to learn more about drought-tolerant plants, gardening with nature, and xeriscape landscaping.
-It’s a win-win!
+This popular weekly drop-in allows you to spend time working in the UH2O Garden with Sigrie Kendrick, OXA’s executive director and master gardener!
+This is a great opportunity to learn more about drought-tolerant plants and xeriscape landscaping.

 Do you follow us?